 Clear App Data

 This command is to erase all the data from apps on devices.
 Once executed, the apps will be reverted to their originally installed state.
-Clear app data is currently supported for Samsung Knox devices that are enrolled with Device Owner capabilities.
-For updated information about devices on which Samsung Knox is supported, refer to this document.
+Clear app data is supported for Knox enabled Samsung devices and non-Samsung devices above version 9.0.

 Executing Remote Restart/Shutdown on Groups or Devices